 there is actually a grape called "White Zinfandel" (there

 Zinfandel as a red wine can

 be made light and fruity, much like French Beaujolais,

 or lively, complex and age worthy, like Cabernet or claret.

-most California "jug" wines, since it is the most widely planted
+many proprietary red blends in California, since it is the most widely planted

 red wine grape in the Central Valley.

 can be attributed to zinfandel's hardy nature.
 Adaptable to

 a wide range of soils and climates, its vines tend to be vigorous